redeboer/bossdoc/docs/index.md

 details.
 ```

-This GitBook describes the use of the BESIII Offline Software System (BOSS).
+This website describes the use of the BESIII Offline Software System (BOSS).
-These pages started as a collection of notes, but now aim to serve several
+The pages started as a collection of notes, but now aim to serve several
 purposes:

 - Provide accessible and up-to-date **tutorials** on working with BOSS.
 These